How do you search?

 Combining search terms

 It is smart to use the so-called Boolean operators AND, OR and NOT.
 With these you can combine search terms and search more than one at a time, or exclude terms.

-If I were to order a sandwich the Boolean way, I would do as follows: bun OR sandwich AND cheese AND lettuce AND ham NOT cucumber.
-I would get a bun or sandwich with cheese, lettuce, and ham, but no cucumber
+If you were to order a sandwich the Boolean way, you would do the following: bun OR sandwich AND cheese AND lettuce AND ham NOT cucumber.
+You would get a bun or sandwich with cheese, lettuce, and ham, but no cucumber.

 - AND.
 The AND operator allows you to combine search terms.
 When using AND between two search terms, the database only gives you results including both words, (no other results).
 For example, youths AND obesity

 - OR.
 The OR operator allows you to get results with either the one word, or the other word.
 Handy for synonyms!
 For example: obesity OR overweight

 - NOT.
 The NOT operator allows you to exclude results.

 For example, youths NOT adults

 Note: In Google and in Google Scholar only the OR operator works.
 The AND operator is on automatically and the NOT operator works by placing a minus sign (for example, inception -movie)